 You've probably wondered what that fake bullet hole or blue body paint will do to your skin (hi, breakouts).
-But have you ever wondered what those cat-eye contacts are doing to your eyes?
+But have you ever thought about what those cat-eye contacts are doing to your eyes?
 If you're getting them anywhere except at your eye doctor, the answer is: not good things.

-If you're dead set (no pun intended) on spook-ifying your eyes for the holiday, don't grab lenses from a random Halloween story or—even worse—a random site on the Internet.
+If you're dead-set (no pun intended) on spookifying your eyes for the holiday, don't grab lenses from a random Halloween store or—even worse—a random site on the internet.
 Instead, hit up your eye doctor, get a prescription, and purchase them from a licensed provider.
 (Or maybe just try a smoky eye look instead.)

 Then follow these guidelines from Dr. Fartash for playing it safe:

 - Clean and store them properly—the same way you would with regular lenses.
 Wash your hands before and after, use fresh solution and a clean case, and make sure you're not making these contact lens mistakes.

 - You really, really shouldn't sleep in them.
 You shouldn't sleep in reagular contacts either, btw, but "because of the coloring, these types of lenses are a lot thicker, so oxygen is not going to get into the eye as much as regular lenses," says Dr. Fartash.
 "That means you're more prone to infections and irritating your eye."